-Brain tumours can be a terrifying diagnosis, and brain tumour surgery is often necessary for treatment.
+Brain tumors can be a terrifying diagnosis, and brain tumor surgery is often necessary for treatment.
 However, many wonder what life will be like after such a significant operation.

 Brain surgery is only recommended in specific cases with a severe medical condition or injury that cannot be treated through other means.
 Some of the situations where brain surgery may be necessary include:

-Removal of a brain tumour: Brain tumours can cause various symptoms, including headaches, seizures, and memory problems.
-Surgery can remove the tumour and prevent further damage to the brain.
+Removal of a brain tumor: Brain tumors can cause various symptoms, including headaches, seizures, and memory problems.
+Surgery can remove the tumor and prevent further damage to the brain.

 Treatment of an aneurysm: An aneurysm is a weak spot in a blood vessel that can rupture and cause bleeding in the brain.
 Surgery can repair the aneurysm and prevent further damage.